Medium: Ceramic, pigment

 Accession Number: 70.31

-Catalogue Description: The delicately modeled ceramic figurine is Jaina in style and reveals the upper part of a figure emerging from a water lily.
+Catalogue Description: The delicately modeled ceramic figurine is Jaina in style and reveals the upper part of a figure emerging from a flower.
 The figure is red with ornaments (necklace, earrings, and headdress) in cream color.
 The tip of the headdress is blue.
 There are other trace amounts of blue on the stem and petals of the flower.
 The figure's arms are folded across the waist.
-The flower has three pointed petals: one is in the front-center section, turned downward, exposing the inside texture of the lily that is handled with an application of clay dots; a second stands upward in the back, enveloping the figure; and a third stands upward on the proper left side of the lily.
+The flower, possibly a water lily has three pointed petals: one is in the front-center section, turned downward, exposing the inside texture of the flower that is handled with an application of clay dots; a second stands upward in the back, enveloping the figure; and a third stands upward on the proper left side of the lily.
 Because the water lily is associated with the Underworld in Maya cosmology, this figurine may symbolize the renewal of life after death.
 Condition; good; there are two repaired breaks in the stem and two repaired breaks in the headdress.
 There are also two broken edges at the proper right side of the blue central portion of the headdress, probably where two appliquéd segments had been attached.